 Don’t Forget About Wind and Scent

-You know that you want to be upwind of the deer you’re hunting, so keep this in mind when planning a spot to place your ground blind.
+You know that you want to be downwind of the deer you’re hunting, so keep this in mind when planning a spot to place your ground blind.
 Think about the way the land is and the path deer travel through it.
 Will the wind give away your position?

 Additionally, scent eliminators or maskers will also help.
 You want to make sure to use these products both on the blind itself and on your hunting gear and clothing.
 Avoid using scented deodorants, cologne, or other fragrances while hunting.